Utsav9163/LensFlex-Utsav/README.md

 * A mailing list subscribtion section.
 * A gallery,blog and a contact section followed by quick links of all the social media handles.
 * A footer section.
+* Developed first with the Mobile First methodology, then for desktop.